rasnes/tiingo-duckdb-framework/init-db/README.md

 ## TODO

-- Document classes, functions and methods
-- Make linting pass, in particular get the typecheck passing.
-- Add tests for all end-user functions and methods
-- Move polars transformations to dedicated module and add tests.
-- Go through all TODOs scattered around in code and notebook.
 - Write this README for instructions on how to get it working.
 - Configure CI/CD with Github Actions, using the task file.